Every year, as temperatures drop over the winter period, cold weather affects health and wellbeing.

 Physical hazards such as snow and ice increase the likelihood of falls and injuries.
 Exposure to cold temperatures can increase blood pressure, suppress the immune system and make fighting infection more difficult.
 These factors add up to cold-related deaths being the most significant weather-related source of mortality in England.

 The UK Health Security Agency (UKHSA), with information from the Met Office, issue a Cold Health Alert when impacts are expected to be seen from low temperatures.
+For more information on Cold Health Alerts, follow the link below:

 Very high